Skip to main content

 The library is a special place for families to visit, and includes many resources and events that are educational and appealing to children.
 Children and teens are welcome at the library, and there is no minimum age for a library card or program participation.
 Multiple steps are taken to make sure the library is safe, secure, and welcoming to families.

 Parents, guardians and caregivers should keep in mind that public libraries have a wide range of resources, serve a number of different patron populations, and offer materials for different age groups and reading levels.
-The Internet is accessible in the library, and the library also makes online content available to patrons.
-Parents and guardians should assist their children with material selection, closely supervise their behavior and media use, and talk with them about responsible use of library resources.
+The Internet is accessible in the library, and the library also makes online content available to patrons through digital downloads and other services.
+Parents and guardians are solely responsible for familiarizing themselves with the library's offerings, assisting their children with material selection, supervising their children's behavior and media use, and talking with them about the responsibile use of library resources.

 JCPL staff are here to support you and your family, help you select resources that meet your needs and interests, and help ensure that children and teens have positive and enriching experiences in the library.
-If you have any questions or concerns, please do not hesitate to speak with a librarian.
+There are different sections of the library for different age groups.

-• Library privacy laws go into effect at age 16, in accordance with state law (Fl.
+- Library privacy laws go into effect at age 16, in accordance with state law (Fl.
 Stat.
 257.261).
-However, parents are still responsible for minors' behavior, use of the library and borrowed materials until age 18.
+However, parents are still responsible for minors' behavior, use of the library, and borrowed materials until age 18.

 Unattended children under 12.
 The library is open to the public, has a wide variety of resources, and serves multiple purposes and populations.
 Library staff are not licensed or authorized to provide caregiving, assume legal or custodial responsibility for any patron, or act in place of a parent.
 For these reasons, children under age 12 must have an adult (18+) caregiver with them to supervise and assist with their library use, including program attendance.
 Unaccompanied children under 12 will be assisted in locating or contacting their caregiver.
 If the caregiver is not on the premises, a library staff member, first responder, or social worker may wait with the child until they are picked up.

-Unattended children over 12.
-Children and teens age 12 and up are welcome to visit the library without an adult, as long as they can follow library policies and use the library independently.
 Unaccompanied children and teens should have an adult's contact information and know what to do in case of an emergency, including an unplanned closure.
 Children and teens may always use the library's phone to contact a parent if needed.
 Unaccompanied children and teens must be picked up before closing time.
 The Water St. Campus is not staffed after closing hours.

 The library is not a supervised area.
 Parents or legal guardians are responsible for the safety and supervision of their children at all times, whether or not they accompany them to the library.